Saturday, March 31, 2018

 Lovely, aren't they?

 Look up, and they seem vast.
-The sense of space and the patterns across the sky are lovely.
+The sense of space they give, the patterns across the sky that are ever changing.

 Wednesday, March 14, 2018